Nara Cherry Blossom 2026: Best Spots & Forecast

 Access:

-• 10 minutes on foot from central Nara Park
+- 10 minutes on foot from central Nara Park

-• Easily combined with Kasuga Taisha and Nigatsu-dō
+- Easily combined with Kasuga Taisha and Nigatsu-dō

 3. Ukimido Pavilion – Reflections on the Water

 Ukimido is a small wooden pavilion built over Sagi-ike Pond, on the western side of Nara Park.
-It’s easy to miss, which is why it remains one of the park’s most peaceful cherry blossom spots.
+When sakura bloom around the pond, their reflections appear clearly on calm mornings.

 Location: West Nara Park, near Isui-en Garden